ESOF-423/Planning-Repository/ScopeDoc.md

 2. Are there different membership levels?
 3. Are there any clients who take both home delivered and in center meals?
 4. Should we be able to store medical information like from the blood pressure checks?
-5. What's the difference between the activities of interest and the services used (yoga classes and educational classes seem like they should be in the same categry)?
+5. What's the difference between the activities of interest and the services used (yoga classes and educational classes seem like they should be in the same category)?
 6. What are duplicated and unduplicated members?
 7. For managing volunteers, are the seniors doing the volunteering or are other community members volunteering at the senior center?
 8. Should members be able to register in advance for classes?
 Or just sign in when they get there?
 8. Information (eventually) needed:
-	- lists of classes/activites offered
+	- lists of classes/activities offered
 	- example reports for grants